LightFiLimited/lf-documentation/docs/sensors/BACnet.md

 The LightFi "Base" sensor is a long-range, broad level occupancy sensor, which determines the percentage occupancy levels by measuring the number active devices on a floor area c.3,000 – 5,000+ sqft wide.

-The Base sensor also functions as a router/gateway for LightFi sensors, with it’s own BACnet network number (configurable via LightFi Portal).

-This sensor will appear as a BACnet device on the BACnet network created by the router internal to this Base Sensor.

 | Object Type   | Object ID | Object Name                     | Present Value                |
 |---------------|-----------|---------------------------------|------------------------------|
 | Device        | (1)       | LightFi_LF-AABBCCDDEEFF         | N/A                          |